 - Make the dough: Begin by mixing together the coconut oil, vanilla and sugar until smooth and creamy.
 Add in the almond flour, cinnamon, baking powder & soda, and salt, mix to combine.
 Toss in the pecans and chocolate chips, and mix again (shown above).

 - Place on cookie sheet: Scoop rounded tablespoons and roll dough into 1 inch balls, firmly but gently press into a ball and place on the cookie sheet.
-Using your fingers, gently press down to slightly flatten.
+Using your fingers, gently press down to slightly flatten (shown above).
 Sprinkle with course sea salt.

 I hope you enjoy these easy pecan sandies with chocolate chips!
 They’re

 - quick and easy to make

 - made with wholesome ingredients

 - & super flavorful!

 - Vegan Snickerdoodles